 Interestingly, robot engineers and scientists claim that robots will be able to ‘’’beat’’’ the world cup champions by the year 2050.
 Personally, I find such a claim to be very scary and daunting: the day when robots beat humans in our most cherished art form (see art form).

 However, we will never be robots, so we can only hope to train our minds to act strikingly like one (while not sacrificing our creativity), in the effort to put 100% of our focus into the game, and the game alone.
 When we distance ourselves from our personal thoughts, we can focus our entire mind on the task at hand.
 Doing so is often times referred to as being in “the zone”.
 One enters a state of Zen-like meditation in which mood, distraction and other stressors simply have no place in the consciousness.
-You are free to execute skills just as you have trained to execute them.
+You are free to execute soccer skills just as you have trained to execute them.

 Like I mentioned, when I began playing soccer with players at new levels of soccer skill that I had not previously seen, I played being very conscious of my every action.
 I had a fear of failing, and a fear of making the wrong decision, which debilitated me in many ways.
 One can't play well if you're worried about messing up.

-Essentially, what it boiled down to was being self-conscious on the field.
+Essentially, what it boiled down to was being self-conscious on the soccer field.
 I lost my edge, because every movement was thought out within the analytical brain, as opposed to the instinctual and reflexive brain that I have trained over the years.
 I also did not take chances on the field, causing me to play very conservatively.

 How do you find “the zone”, and how to train as a soccer player to reach it.
 Start with positive thinking: Negative thoughts can get in the way of concentration and confidence.
-Mantras such as "Don't miss this shot" or "Don't strike out" may only cause you to do the exact thing you were trying to avoid.
+Mantras such as "Don't miss this shot" or "Don't lose the ball" may only cause you to do the exact thing you were trying to avoid.